conqp/rustymines/README.md

 # rustymines
-A mine sweeping game written in Rust with optional dud mines.
+A mine sweeping game for the console with optional dud mines.

 ## Parameters
 You can specify the field size, amount of mines and amount of duds: